-- Safety The nomination must address safety issues and concerns in the corridor, including actual reported property, injury, and fatality collisions for the last 5 full years.
+- Safety The nomination must address safety issues and concerns in the corridor, including actual reported property, injury, and fatality collisions for the last five full years.
 Demonstrate how the proposed project increases safety for motorized and non-motorized users.
-Identify and discuss other safety measures the project will address, including health impacts. - Accessibility

-The nomination must address current accessibility issues and concerns in the corridor and how the proposed project will improve accessibility and connectivity to residents and non-residents that travel the corridor or need to travel through the corridor.
-Demonstrate how the proposed project will provide access to multimodal choices?
+Identify and discuss other safety measures the project will address, including health impacts. - 2.
+Accessibility The nomination must address current accessibility issues and concerns in the corridor and how the proposed project will improve accessibility and connectivity to residents and non-residents that travel the corridor or need to travel through the corridor.
+The nomination should demonstrate how the proposed project will provide access to multimodal choices.
 Will the project close an existing gap in transit and active transportation?
-How will the project connect to jobs, major destinations and residential areas?
-Identify and discuss other accessibility measures the project will address - Economic development and job creation and retention The nomination must address how the proposed project will support economic development and access to employment.
+How will the project connect to jobs, major destinations, and residential areas?
+Identify and discuss other accessibility measures the project will address.

+- 3. Economic Development and Job Creation and Retention The nomination must address how the proposed project will support economic development and access to employment.
 Does the proposed project improve regional competitiveness?
-How does the proposed project improve accessibility to economic opportunities and the movement of goods and services in the region?
-Identify and discuss other economic impacts the project will have.

-- Air Quality & Greenhouse Gases The nomination must address how the proposed project will reduce greenhouse gas emissions and criteria pollutants and advance the State's air quality and climate goals.
-What other environmental benefits will the project provide? - Efficient land use The nomination must address how the proposed project will support transportation-efficient land use principles.
-How does the project support mixed-use and in-fill development with multimodal choices?
-The applicant may also identify local land use policies in place (or in development) in the project area which support efficient land use patterns including but not limited to: - A nondiscretionary (by-right) approval process for multifamily residential and mixed-use development; - A Specific Plan that allows streamlined plan-level environmental analysis for multifamily residential or mixed-use development; - A density bonus ordinance or other procedure whose allowable density increase exceeds the requirements of State Density Bonus Law; - Ordinance or policy that allows reduced parking requirements for all sites zoned for multi-family residential or mixed-use development; - Policies such as those identified in the Land Use Efficiency Supplement developed in partnership with the California Department of Housing and Community Development available online at: https://catc.ca.gov/-/media/ctc-media/documents/programs/sccp/2020113-final-sccp-land-use-efficiency-supplement-a11y.pdf; or - Any other policies or programs which may support infill development and/or mixed-use development with multimodal choices.
+How does the proposed project improve access to economic opportunities and the movement of goods and services in the region?
+Identify and discuss other economic impacts the project will have. - 4.
+Air Quality & Greenhouse Gases The nomination must address how the proposed project will reduce greenhouse gas emissions and criteria pollutants and advance the State's air quality and climate goals.
+What other environmental benefits will the project provide? - Efficient Land Use & Housing The nomination must address how the proposed project will support and advance transportation efficient land-use and/or Prohousing principles.

-16.3 Deliverability Criteria

-Projects will also be evaluated based on the following deliverability criteria:
+For example, describe how the project's expected benefits are supported by local land-use policies.
+How will future land development, described and enabled by zoning, permitting, or other local land-use policies, maximize the project's potential to reduce congestion?
+Is housing an existing or developing issue for the community in the project area?
+Why or why not?
+How does the project support residential, mixed-use, and infill development with multimodal choices?

+The applicant may also identify 1) local government jurisdictions that will be served by the proposed project and have obtained a Prohousing Designation, or have applied for a Prohousing Designation, or 2) established/developing local land-use policies in place (or in development) in the project area which support efficient land-use patterns and/or incorporate Prohousing criteria.
+These can include, but are not limited to:

+A nondiscretionary (by-right) approval process for multifamily residential and mixeduse development;

+A Specific Plan that allows streamlined plan-level environmental analysis for multifamily residential or mixed-use development;

+A density bonus ordinance or other procedure whose allowable density increase exceeds the requirements of State Density Bonus Law;

+Ordinance or policy that allows reduced parking requirements for all sites zoned for multi-family residential or mixed-use development;

+Policies such as those identified in the Land Use Efficiency Supplement developed in partnership with the California Department of Housing and Community Development available online at: https://catc.ca.gov/-/media/ctc- media/documents/programs/sccp/2020113-final-sccp-land-use-efficiencysupplement-a11y.pdf; or